 Campaign Monitor / Salesforce also helps us to analyze our newsletter campaigns.
 This enables us to determine whether a newsletter message has been opened, when and from which location it was opened, and, if applicable, which links were used.
 In this way, we can determine which links are particularly popular, among other things.
 It is true that it is technically possible for us to attribute this information to the individual recipients of the newsletter.
 However, neither we nor Campaign Monitor / Salesforce aim to monitor individual users.
 The analyses are used to identify our users’ reading habits on a group basis and to tailor our content to them, or to send out varying content that relates to our users’ interests.

 Campaign Monitor / Salesforce also enables us to further divide the recipients of our newsletter into different categories (e.g. favorite sports).
 This means that the newsletter can be more tailored to the target groups in each case.

 Online access and data management

-Consent to sending the newsletter is obtained by us on the basis of Art.
-6 (1) a and 7 GDPR as well as Section 7 (2) no. 3 and (3) of the German Act on Unfair Competition (Gesetz gegen den unlauteren Wettbewerb, UWG).
+Consent to sending the newsletter is obtained by us on the basis of Article 6 (1) a GDPR.
 You can use the “unsubscribe” link in the newsletter to withdraw your consent to the storage of data and the e-mail address at any time, and its use for sending the newsletter.
 This withdrawal of consent will not affect the legality of the data processing that has already taken place.

 Unsubscribing/withdrawal of consent